Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Test Case

 First, we demonstrate the conceptual success of the hybrid DVPP control for different values of $\varepsilon$.
 We impose a load increase of 42 MW at bus 2.
-We consider normal grid conditions, where the SGs connected to the system contribute approximately 75\% of the grid-rating, while the hybrid DVPP contributes approximately 25\% (see ratings in \cref{tab:system_parameters}).
+The SGs connected to the system contribute approximately 75\% of the grid-rating, while the hybrid DVPP contributes approximately 25\% (cf. \cref{tab:system_parameters}).
 From the simulation results in \cref{fig:hybrid_DVPP_load}, it becomes apparent how the center-of-inertia (COI) frequency exhibits a very similar response behavior for the different values of $\varepsilon$ of the hybrid DVPP.
-In particular, the matching accuracy of the desired frequency response (dashed lines) proves to be nearly identical for all shares $\varepsilon$ of grid-forming devices.
+In particular, the matching accuracy of the desired frequency response (dashed lines) proves to be nearly identical for all shares $\varepsilon$ of grid-forming units.
 However, when investigating the nadir and the rate-of-change-of-frequency (RoCoF) of the COI frequency, minor differences can be observed.
 As illustrated by the Monte Carlo simulations for different load disturbances in \cref{fig:nadir_rocof_case_study_II}, larger values of $\varepsilon$ generally result in a slightly lower nadir and RoCoF.
-Such observations are usually attributed to the fast inherent voltage source response behavior of the \textit{individual} grid-forming devices \cite{osmoseh2020}.
-Nevertheless, the differences are marginal and of minor impact to the overall matching accuracy of the DVPP response.
+Such observations are usually attributed to the fast inherent voltage source response behavior of the \textit{individual} grid-forming units \cite{osmoseh2020}.
+Nevertheless, the differences are marginal and of minor impact to the overall matching accuracy of the DVPP.